erschumb/hu-RG-motif-composition-analysis/README.md

 ## Requirements and Installation

 All dependencies for this project are listed in the provided `environment.yml` file.

+### Missing file (due to file size)

+The `human_reviewed.json` from PhasePred containing information on the phase separation propensity of all human proteins has not been included in this repo, due to its large file size.
+The most recent version can be downloaded here: http://predict.phasep.pro/static/phasepred/database/human_reviewed.zip The version used for this dataset can be requested if necessart, see Contact.

 ### Recommended (Using Conda)